-Not everyone experiences side effects.
-Usually, one or two side effects occur.
-They depend on the type and dose of radiotherapy you receive and which part of your body is being treated.
+Not everyone experiences side effects, although usually, one or two side effects occur.
+Side effects will depend on the type and dose of radiotherapy you receive and which part of your body is being treated.
 After treatment is complete, almost all side effects will disappear.
 Some may return after months or years, and may affect other tissues in the treatment area.
 It is important to discuss side effects with your doctor because treatments are available.

 General side effects may include:

-- Mouth issues – may include mouth dryness, difficulty chewing and swallowing, and dental decay.
+- mouth issues, including mouth dryness, difficulty chewing and swallowing, and dental decay.
 You may need to see a specialist dentist prior to treatment to prevent future dental problems.

-- Chest problems – may include coughing, shortness of breath and painful swallowing.
+- chest problems, including coughing, shortness of breath and painful swallowing.

-- Abdominal problems – may include diarrhoea, bleeding (rarely), a burning sensation when urinating, the urge to urinate more often, vaginal dryness and discomfort.
+- abdominal problems, including diarrhoea, bleeding (rarely), a burning sensation when urinating, the urge to urinate more often, vaginal dryness and discomfort.
 If the ovaries are present and working, they may cease to work after four weeks and menopause may affect some women.
-Patients with prior bowel disorders such as diverticular disease may find their symptoms become worse.
+People with prior bowel disorders, such as diverticular disease, may find their symptoms become worse.